 Hours: Daily: 9 a.m. to 5 p.m., Summer Weekends: 8 a.m. to 7 p.m.

 Cost: Free admission.
 Attractions like seeing the sea lions fed, riding the train, and going to the 4-D theater do have a charge.

 Busch Stadium is the home of the St. Louis Cardinals.
 Baseball fans can take in a game at the 46,000 seat ballpark.
 Next door to the stadium is Ballpark Village, an entertainment district filled with bars, restaurants, nightclubs, and outdoor events.

 Cost: Game tickets run $22 to $200

 The Hill is St. Louis' famous Italian neighborhood.
 It's a tight-knit community filled with restaurants, bakeries, and Italian stores.
 The Hill was also the boyhood home of Baseball Hall of Famers Yogi Berra and Joe Garagiola.
 The neighborhood welcomes visitors for annual events like the Nativity Walk in December and the Columbus Day Celebration in October.

 The Magic House is one of the top-ranked children's museums in the country.
-Opened in 1979, the Magic House is an interactive experience for kids of all ages.
-It has hundreds of hands-on exhibits teaching children about science, motion, history, and the world around them.
+The Magic House is an interactive experience for kids of all ages with hundreds of hands-on exhibits teaching children about science, motion, history, and the world around them.

 The Missouri Botanical Garden has been attracting visitors from around the country for more than 150 years.
 It's a great place to enjoy the beauty of nature in the middle of the city.
 Visitors can tour founder Henry Shaw's historic home.
 During the warmer months, the Children's Garden is a place for kids of all ages to learn and explore.